Do You Need to Hire a Lawyer for Misdemeanor Charges?

 Why should I hire a lawyer for misdemeanor charges?
 Can’t I just represent myself?

 You can definitely represent yourself if you are charged with a misdemeanor but we don’t recommend it.
 Keep in mind that most misdemeanors require some minimal amount of jail time – this is true even if you aren’t convicted.
-Hiring an attorney to fight your misdemeanor may keep you out of jail.
+Hiring a criminal defense lawyer to fight your misdemeanor may keep you out of jail.

 Hiring a lawyer to fight your misdemeanor may also keep the misdemeanor from being on your permanent record.
 A criminal conviction, no matter how small the offense, will usually come up in employment background checks.
 It could even keep you from volunteering at your child’s school or coaching your child’s extracurricular sports teams.
 Having a reputable attorney on your side can help you either reduce the charges or have your case thrown out entirely.